 - Bank coupon savings: If you start shopping with coupons, look at your grocery receipts to see how much you saved.
 Make a deal with yourself to put half of the savings from each supermarket trip in a savings account, and keep the promise.

 - Round up transactions: See if your bank offers a "round up" option that automatically rounds up each check or debit transaction to an even dollar amount, depositing the difference into your savings account.
-The Perfect Cents Savings program at Providence Bank in Illinois is one example; many banks offer something similar.

 - Accrue change: When you have loose change in your pocket, drop it in a container.
 Roll the coins and deposit them in your checking account every few months.